vsenger/Playground4IoT/README.md

 To start playing with this device (or toy?!?) we have those main steps:
 1. Install Playground4IoT usb driver
-1. Install and setup Arduino IDE environment: install Arduino IDE itself, setup for E	SP32 development and then add libraries.
+1. Install and setup Arduino IDE environment: install Arduino IDE itself and setup for E	SP32 development
+1. Install Arduino libraries for the Playground4IoT sensors
 1. Create a thing to represent your board in AWS IoT Core
 1. Setup the wifi credential, root-ca, device certificate and private key inside the Arduino C code
 1. Upload the Arduino code to your board using an USB cable